Matthew Turner (shipbuilder): Prolific shipbuilder

-During his career as a shipbuilder, Turner designed and built 228 sea going vessels in a period of 37 years, from 1868 to 1905, more sailing vessels than any other American shipbuilder.
-According to Gibbs, "although many [vessels] were small in size, this record was probably never equalled by any other individual shipbuilder in the American era of sail.
+During his career as a shipbuilder, Turner designed and built over 270 sea going vessels from 1848 to 1904, more sailing vessels than any other American shipbuilder.
+According to Gibbs, "although many [vessels] were small in size, this record was probably never equaled by any other individual shipbuilder in the American era of sail.
 He further, in all probability, built more vessels for foreign account than any other American since the Revolution."
 Turner had business interests in the South Sea Islands, and many of his ships were built for owners in that region.
 He also specialized in vessels for pelagic sealing.
 "Turner also built some of the fastest racing yachts in the world, proven out during the famous races sponsored by the San Francisco Yacht Club, of which Turner was a charter member."

 Later life

 Turner was something of an invalid from 1904 onwards.
 Nonetheless, in 1906, at age 81, Turner, was still personally supervising work at his shipyard, and found himself suddenly swamped with work following the San Francisco earthquake.
 He decided to retire.
 He died on February 10, 1909, at the age of 83 years after a short illness at his home in Oakland.